dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

         --parameter-overrides DynatraceAwsS3LogForwarderStackName=$STACK_NAME
     ```

-    **NOTES:**
+    > **Notes**
+    >
-    * You can deploy updated configurations at any point in time, the log forwarding function will load them in ~1 minute after they've been deployed.
+    > * You can deploy updated configurations at any point in time, the log forwarding function will load them in ~1 minute after they've been deployed.
-    * The log forwarder adds context attributes to all forwarded logs, including: `log.source.aws.s3.bucket.name`, `log.source.aws.s3.key.name` and `cloud.forwarder`.
+    > * The log forwarder adds context attributes to all forwarded logs, including: `log.source.aws.s3.bucket.name`, `log.source.aws.s3.key.name` and `cloud.forwarder`.
 Additional attributes are extracted from log contents for supported AWS-vended logs.

 1. At this point, you have successfully deployed the `dynatrace-aws-s3-log-forwarder` with your desired configuration.
 Now, you need to configure specific Amazon S3 buckets to send "S3 Object created" notifications to the log forwarder; as well as grant permissions to the log forwarder to read files from your bucket.
 For each bucket that you want to send logs from to Dynatrace, perform the below steps: